← Back to Blog

 March 8, 2026 · 9 min read · By ApliSense Team

 Choosing the right CV format is one of the most important decisions you will make in your job search.
 Many applicants focus on making their CV look visually impressive while inadvertently creating a document that ATS systems cannot read properly.
-Others follow outdated formatting advice that no longer aligns with how modern hiring processes function.

 The Three Main CV Format Types